raysmith619/graphics_braille/README.md

 # Graphics Braille
-We attempt to enable blind individuals to "visualize" simple graphics produced by simple programs using Python's turtle module.
+We attempt to enable blind individuals to "visualize" simple graphics produced by simple programs which use Python's turtle module.
-Our approach devides the turtle graphics screen into 40 columns by 25 rows.
-We create a "text map" with a character representing the contents of each column by row square.
+In our approach we devide the turtle graphics screen into 40 to 40 columns wide by 25 rows deep.
+We create a "text map" with a character representing the contents of each one column by one row region.
+For colored regions, we use the first letter of the region's color - r=red, o=orange, y=yellow, g==green, b==blue, i==indigo, v==violet.
+For other colors we use b (black).
+In general we use space for an empty region.
+To avoid possible compression of multiple spaces by Braille printer software, we convert non-trailing spaces into comma(,).
 In addition to turtle's standard graphics window, the following additions are created:
-* A "text picture" suitable for a low resolution physical display.
+* A "text map" suitable for a low resolution physical display.
+The text map is placed in the Windows clip-board, from which it can be "pasted" into compatible applications such as a Braille printing application or a Zoom chat box for remote operation.
-This "text picture" is also placed in the Window clipboard to aid in placing the picture in the embosser program
 * A audio-draw-window which displays the expected braille - lower resolution(e.g. 40 x 25 braille cell) rendition of the turtle display
-* The audio-draw-window supports many keyboard window positioning options, which give audio feedback of the current cursor position.
-The audio feedback user controlled - spoken text or audio tones.
+* The audio-draw-window supports many keyboard based window commands which provide positioning and reporting.
+These commands provide audio feedback of the current cursor position and contents.
+The audio feedback is user controlled with several levels of spoken text or audio tones.
-* The audio-draw-window supports the production of additional windows presenting magnifications of window selections.
+* The audio-draw-window supports the selection of a portion of the displayed area with the creation of a new audio-draw-window, displaying of the selected region in greater detail.

 ## Setup (MS Windows)
 * pip install from PyPI